elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If a code block is inside a function, then var becomes a function-level variable.
-Once, the var is used inside of a function, the function takes ownership of the var.
+  <div><strong>Interview Response:</strong> If a code block is inside a function, var becomes a function-level variable.
+Once the var gets used inside of a function, the function takes ownership of the var.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />